COLLIDE-O-SCOPE EDUTAINMENT

 Maneuver

-Each Maneuver will depict which type of Eco-Threat it can remove:
+Each Maneuver will depict which type of Threat it can remove: Earth = Environmental Threat Hiker = Human Threat |

 Environmental Eco-Threat

 Leave the card face-up on the top of the Biome deck.
-If you have a Maneuver card on your Tracker that can clear Environment Eco-Threats, you can choose to play it to continue your turn.
-To remove Eco-Threats, send both the Maneuver and the Eco-Threat cards to the Landfill in the center of the board.
-Collect any Rewards listed on the bottom of the Eco-Threat (number in diamond is Resources, foot is Reputation).
-If you don’t have a Maneuver, leave the Eco-Threat face-up on the Biome deck until someone can clear it.
-You can't draw a new card here until the threat is removed.
-You must be in the same Biome to remove an Eco-Threat with a Maneuver.
+If you have a Maneuver card on your Tracker that can clear Environmental Threats, you can play it now and then continue your turn.
+To remove Threats, send both the Maneuver and the Threat to the Landfill in the center of the board, face up.
+Collect any Reputation listed on the bottom of the Eco-Threat.
+(Ignore the diamond Energy Reward on the bottom left in this version of the game - in this version, the only Reward you collect is Reputation.)

 Human Eco-Threat